factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/snapshots/snapshot-caching.md

 ### Redis SnapshotCache

-For applications utilizing Redis, the Redis-based SnapshotCache offers an optimal solution:
+For applications utilizing Redis, the Redis-based SnapshotCache offers an optimal solution to implement a snapshotcache that can be shared between / used by many instances:

 ```xml
 <dependency>